Location:

 Image Source: Nikon D200 (10.2 MP)

 Of all the cars on the field for Radnor Hunt's Pierce-Arrow tribute, this Model 31 did not excite me.
 Sprayed in a hard military green with black running gear, the Model 31 looked big and bland despite its claim to fame.
-I never intended to use these photos or write a feature.
+I never intended to use these photos or complete a profile.
 But after I looked up still images of this car in the 1950 film, "Cheaper by the Dozen," I found an opportunity to illustrate what once was, rather than what is.
 These images depict chassis #312064 in its 1950 livery as best as I can approximate.
 The finish is difficult to match, and the color uncertain, a deep cerulean that appears one part cloud blue reflection and one part gunmetal.
 So as I like to find opportunities to draw lost variations, this one provides a challenge.
 Whether anyone believes the effort worthwhile, it took about three days to match the finish, though I moved more quickly on the second image.
 Better for me, however, because I'm happy to add to the portfolio this car and all the stories that come with it.

 References: